Connectors

 • Example: logs → metrics, traces → metrics.

-Route the same telemetry to multiple downstream pipelines.
+Split telemetry into different downstream pipelines based on conditions.
 This is useful when different downstream pipelines have different processing or destinations.

 Aggregation & counting